-The absolutely best time of year for pike is during fall, as the water temperature is slowly dropping and the pike start to become ever more active.
-September and October are the very best months when it comes to pike fishing.
-As they both hunt and feed very aggressively, it is now that you will have the best chances of catching pike.
+The best time of year for pike is fall, as the water temperature is slowly dropping and the pike feed and hunt very actively and aggressively.
+More specifically, September and October are, by far, the best months to target pike.

-Continue to read this article and find out exactly why pike fishing in autumn can be so rewarding.
+Continue to read this article and find out exactly why pike fishing in the fall can be so rewarding.

 What Time of Year Is Best for Pike Fishing?